skidvis/Midwest-Dev-Chat/README.markdown

 Joining the chat group requires an invite from an admin.
 There's quite a few of us, but if you don't know who to ask then it makes joining a bit harder.
 Another thing I've been asked a few times is, "Is there a feed of the chats we can see on the web?"

 Those two reasons are why I thought about putting this together.
-It provides a central website where someone can go to take a quick look at what's happening in the #general channel (there's quite a few channels for different technogies, music, meetups, etc) and also request an invite directly.
+It provides a central website where someone can go to take a quick look at what's happening in the #generalchat channel (there's quite a few channels for different technogies, music, meetups, etc) and also request an invite directly.

 # How can you help?
 I made this in a day, I'm not very good at Ruby/Rails, I'm not the best designer on Earth.
 I'm fairly certain there's better ways of handling some of the features I added, and that there are features I haven't even considered which would be awesome.
-If you have the skills to improve or add features, please please please help us out!
+If you have the skills to improve or add features, please help us out!

 # Gotchas
 Two files are missing from this repo.
 The database.yml and secrets.yml from the config folder.